Luftjunkie19/Luftjunkie19/README.md

 <img src="/asset/giphy-hello.gif" alt="Alt Text" width="350" height="250" style="object-fit: cover;" />

 Hi I'm Łukasz (Lukas), I come from Poland and last year during the vacation i found my passion, which is programming.
-Currently I'm kinda fluent in JS, React, React Native, CSS and HTML.
-But recently (06.02.2023).
+Currently I'm kinda fluent in JS, TS, React, React Native, CSS and HTML.
+Currently (18.02.2024) I am finishing my own project I've been doing for quite a long time for many reasons, practicing TypeScript and build also some projects to improve my UI skills.

 🔭 I’m currently working on some projects, that can improve my skills and portfolio <br>💬 If you want to know me better, let's talk on discord.
 Luftjunkie #1566<br>⚡ Fun fact: I was playing in academy of the one of the most famous football teams in the world<br>😲 Interesting fact: I speak fluently German 🇩🇪, English 🇬🇧 and Polish 🇵🇱